 After hearing the fire alarm, or upon notification to evacuate, Library staff members, as designated in the section below, will insure that all Library users and all other staff members are instructed to leave the Library and, if necessary, informed as to the proper exit route

 During Regular Library Hours (8 a.m. to 5 p.m.)
 Responsibility for ensuring that the Library has been completely evacuated will rest with the following individuals:

 MAIN FLOOR: Administrative Assistant (Schlichting) to be assisted when necessary by Library Director (Chiorazzi)

-LOWER LEVEL: Disaster Action Team Leader (Genovese) to be assisted when necessary by Reference Librarian (Sandwell-Weiss)
+LOWER LEVEL: Disaster Action Team Leader (Chiorazzi) to be assisted when necessary by Head of Public services(Esposito)

 Persons assigned to assist in the evacuation of the Library should announce that there is an emergency and that everyone is to leave the Law College building, and should attempt to keep the evacuation as orderly and calm as possible.
 As part of these responsibilities, the designated individuals will ensure the evacuation of any mobility-impaired persons in the Library, and will assist in directing users out of the building.
 In addition, these persons should check the following specific areas in the library for users and staff members: Study Rooms, Computer Room, Classrooms, Library offices, Restrooms, Special Collections, and Storage Area.

 During Evening and Weekend Hours when a Reference Librarian is present, the Librarian and staff member on duty will, as best as possible, ensure the evacuation of the Library as specified above.